brablc/swarm-ssh-gateway/README.md

 ### Open tunnel

-Now you can open the tunnel:
+Now you can open the tunnel on your local machine:

 ```sh
 ssh -N swarm-ssh-gateway-STACK_NAME &
 ```

 ### Use tunnel

 ```sh
 nmap -p 15672 127.0.0.1